Since the start of widespread vaccinations in the United States, cases of once

 polio disease being caused by immunization in the United States.

-Why should I have my child immunized if all the other kids in school
+Why should I have my child immunized if all the other kids in school are immunized?

 It is true that a single child's chance of catching a disease is low if everyone